Automated Impact Assessment¶

 - Manually created by ONEKEY security analysts.

-The platform further distinguishes between two types of rules:
+The platform further distinguishes between three types of rules:

 General component rules¶